Though whisky may seem to be a fan favorite, to many cigar enthusiasts an aged rum is often seen as the best libation to sip while puffing away.

 Because of the differing terroir, Cuban seed – when used to grow tobacco in other parts of the world – tends to imparts a different taste profile than when grown on home soil.

-This means that in a cigar you can literally taste the land from where the process began.
+This means that in a cigar you can literally taste the land from where the seed was planted.

 Rum And Terroir